Firms that manage client accounts effectively must have robust controls and systems in place to provide confidence to their clients.

 Being an RICS-regulated firm that adheres to the client money rules will give independent assurance and confidence to your clients that their funds are well protected and safe.

-Firms must read and apply the RICS Client Money Protection Scheme Rules and for the avoidance of doubt where any conflict may exist between the Clients' money advice document and the Scheme Rules, the Scheme Rules will take precedence.
+For the avoidance of doubt where any conflict may exist between the professional statement on Client Money Handling and the Client Money Protection Scheme Rules, the Scheme Rules will take precedence.

 If your firm has any surplus client money in a client account, best practice is to: